Nadal sweeps into 13th French Open final - France 24

 Djokovic has four titles in 2020, carved out from 36 wins and just one loss - his now infamous default at the US Open.

 However, is the pressure beginning to tell?
-He dropped his first set of the tournament in his win over Pablo Carreno Busta in the quarter-finals and required treatment on his neck and shoulders.
+He dropped his first set of the tournament in his win over Pablo Carreno Busta in the quarter-finals and required treatment on his neck and shoulder.

 Djokovic, 33, is bidding to make the Paris final for the fifth time and a 27th at the Slams.